 Which? found that 19 sheets from the standard Andrex four-pack toilet roll had gone down the... well... toilet.

 There are, however, ways to get around this problem when you’re budgeting, if you’re careful.

 Think about what you’re buying.

-One way that shrinkflation suckers us in is brand loyalty.
-We stick with the same products week by week because its easier to shop that way.
-However even if you started buying the product because you thought it was a good deal, it might not be a good idea anymore.
+- One way that shrinkflation suckers us in is brand loyalty.
+We stick with the same products week by week because it's easier to shop that way.
+However, even if you started buying the product because you thought it was a good deal, it might not be so great anymore.
 Keep checking how much you’re getting for your money.

-Some price comparison sites allow you to check how much you are buying “per unit” which means if you’re buying a pack of biscuits you can use the site function to find out the price of a single biscuit so you know exactly what you’re getting.
-This is a big benefit of shopping online because you can compare across the board and very few supermarkets have this information on their price tags.
-MySupermarket.co.uk is great for this.
+- Some price comparison sites allow you to check how much you are buying 'per unit', which means if you’re buying a pack of biscuits you can use the site function to find out the price of a single biscuit, so you know exactly what you’re getting.
+This is a big benefit of shopping online because you can compare across the board, and very few supermarkets have this information on their price tags. mySupermarket is great for this.

-You could also learn to make your own food.
+- You could also learn to make your own food.
 This helps you get around shrinkflation because you know exactly how much you’re putting into it and how much it costs because you bought the ingredients to make it.
-Knowlege is power!
+Knowledge is power!